 You can view your installed themes and which one is currently active pretty easy.
 Just click on Appearance / Themes in your WordPress admin dashboard.
 In the screenshot above you can see that for this WordPress installation two themes have been installed: Twenty Seventeen and Twenty Twelve.
 Twenty Seventeen is currently the active theme.

 If you want to change or add some functionality to your website, if you want to change how your website looks, then you need to change things in your theme.
 A quality WordPress theme gets updated from time to time: adding in new stuff, making it compatible to the latest WordPress version and more.
 So when you would edit your theme files directly, those edits would get overridden when you update your theme.
 How can we prevent this?
 Just use a child theme.
 The things you want to change about your theme are placed within that child theme.
-This child theme will not be overridden by updates of your main theme, thus your own stuff does not get cleared out .Implementing a WordPress child theme looks complicated, but really, it isn't!Click To Tweet
+This child theme will not be overridden by updates of your main theme, thus your own stuff does not get cleared out .See how easy it is to create your own WordPress child theme!

 Child Theme Folder